SeanHwangG/test/language/syntax.md

 ## Error

+1. Standard exception
+    * [-] exceptions can bubble up unexpectedly
+1. Use sentinal value
+    * [-] not possible when every value can be returned, hard to add additional info
+1. Global error flag
+    * [-] Multiprogramming
+1. Return error, data: [ex] Go

 {% tabs %}
 {% tab title='javascript' %}

-> strict mode
+* strict mode
   * 'use strict';
   * eliminates some JavaScript silent errors by changing them to throw errors
   * attempting to assigning a value to an undeclared variable throws an error
   * Prevents accidental globals

 ```js
 // 1. use strict